varungregory/react-redux-one/README.md

   (library to set up validation for incoming prop values)
 - npm install --save axios
 - npm install --save react-router react-router-dom
+  We installed both react-router  and react-router-dom .
+Technically, only react-router-dom  is required for web development.
+  It wraps react- router  and therefore uses it as a dependency.

 Two types of components in React
 ================================